The Euclidean-hyperboloidal foliation method. Application to f(R) modified gravity: Field equations in conformal wave gauge

 where $\wR^{\star}$ was introduced in \eqref{equa-Riccistar}, with the following initial data

 being fixed.

 Let us now state the pointwise estimates enjoyed by the nonlinearities.
-On the other hand, for the coupling source terms arising in the right-hand side of the Klein-Gordon equations satisfied by $\phi$ and $\psi$, the estimates are similar and we omit the details.
+Also for the coupling source terms arising in the right-hand side of the Klein-Gordon equations satisfied by $\phi$ and $\psi$, the estimates are stated in Lemma~\ref{lem1-08-dec-2023}, below.

 \begin{lemma}[Null quadratic terms] In the Euclidean-merging domain $\MME = \{r\geq t-1\}$, null forms are controlled by good derivatives and a contribution depending upon the reference metric: \be |\Qbb^{\star}[u]|_{p,k} := \max_{\alpha,\beta}|\Qbb_{\alpha\beta}^\star[u] |_{p, k} \lesssim \sum_{p_1+p_2 = p\atop k_1+k_2=k} |\del u|_{p_1, k_1} |\delsN u|_{p_2, k_2} + | h^\star |_p\sum_{p_1+p_2=p\atop k_1+k_2=k} |\del u|_{p_1, k_1} |\del u|_{p_2, k_2}. \ee In the hyperboloidal domain $\MH = \{r<t-1\}$,